 School will be closed on Friday, September 3, 2021 and Monday, September 6, 2021 in observance of Labor Day.
 All students will report from 8:30 am – 3:30 pm on Tuesday, September 7, 2021.

 Note: Students MUST wear their full school uniforms as described below.

 - Students are required to wear loose fitting black bottoms (pants, sweats, jeans, skirts), and a dashiki.

-Enjoy the remaining time you have in these last days of summer and ensure your child logs in to his/her Zoom classes ready to meet and exceed expectations of academic excellence.
-We are reimagining how we engage and educate your child during the 2020-2021 school year and excited for the school year to begin!
+Enjoy the remaining time you have in these last days of summer and ensure your child completes his/her asynchronous assignments and joins us for in-person orientation based on the schedule provided.
+We are continuing to reimagine how we engage and educate your child during the 2021-2022 school year and are excited for the school year to begin!

 Yours in the spirit of Ujima,

 P.S.
-Please mark your calendar for the following informative Virtual Parent Meetings:
+Please mark your calendar for the following informative Parent Meetings:

 - New Parent Partnership Meeting on Wednesday, August 25, 2021 at 6pm (Virtual)

 - Nubia VI Senior Parent Meeting on Saturday, August 28, 2021 from 10am until 11:30 am (Last names: Abdullah - Johnson) and 1pm until 2:30 pm (Last names: Jones - Wylie) (In person)